 Betty Lehrman holds a master's degree in educational In 1990 Betty was invited by the US Information Service, through the US Consulate, to perform at the National Library in Bangkok and the American Library in Chiang Mai, Thailand.
 She produced the award-winning radio show "Rainbow Tales" for seven years on WMBR-FM in Cambridge, MA.
 She co-produced the "Stories After Dark" adult concert series in Brookline, MA.
 One of the founders of LANES (the League for the Advancement of New England Storytelling) and founding editor of the LANES Museletter, Betty was on the board of the Three Apples Storytelling Festival in Harvard, MA for many years.
 Her three recordings have won Parents' Choice and American Library Association awards.
 Several of her stories are published in anthologies, including "The Graveyard Voice" in The Ghost and I (Yellow Moon Press) and "Raspberries for Sima" in Chosen Tales (Jason Aronson, Publisher.)
-She recently edited the National Storytelling Press guide, Telling Stories to Children.
+She edited the National Storytelling Press guide, Telling Stories to Children.
+Betty also served as the Interim Executive Director and Drama Coordinator of the Performing Arts Center of MetroWest in Framingham, MA.
+She currently directs the JCC Kaleidoscope Creative Arts & Science Camp in Newton, MA.
 In her spare time, Betty directs children's theater productions,

-west of Boston with her husband David and daughters Alison and Laura.
+Doctor Who.
+Betty lives west of Boston with her husband and daughters.

 She credits her storytelling career to her loud family, who taught her